nglaeser/CybersecSite/README.md

 python -V
 ```

-Navigate to the directory where you want to spin up a server, and based on your python version, type one of the following:
+Navigate to the directory where you want to spin up a server and type the following:
 ```
-# If Python version returned above is 3.X
-python -m http.server
-# If Python version returned above is 2.X
-python -m SimpleHTTPServer
+python app.py
 ```

-You can now access the content in your browser at `localhost:8000` (8000 is the default port, but you can specify a different one by appending the port number to the above command).
+You can now access the content in your browser at `localhost:5000` (5000 is the default port, but you can specify a different one by appending the port number to the above command).

 # Color codes
 Garnet: `#73000a`